Voluntary Underemployment In Virginia Support Cases

 A key difference between the first and second prongs of the test for imputation of income in cases of voluntary underemployment is that the second prong typically requires testimony from a vocational rehabilitation expert, while the first prong does not.
 To determine whether one or both prongs of the test would be met in your particular support case, you should consult with a qualified family lawyer experienced in voluntary underemployment cases.

-The Virginia divorce lawyers at Livesay & Myers, P.C. represent clients in voluntary underemployment cases in Fairfax, Alexandria, Arlington, Manassas, Woodbridge, Stafford, Spotsylvania, Fredericksburg and all of Northern Virginia.
+The Virginia divorce attorneys at Livesay & Myers, P.C. represent clients in voluntary underemployment cases in Fairfax, Alexandria, Arlington, Manassas, Woodbridge, Stafford, Spotsylvania, Fredericksburg and all of Northern Virginia.
 Contact us to schedule a consultation today.